How we do it:

 How can GRCC help me pay for my classes?

-The college offers a variety of ways in which students can pay tuition, including grants, scholarships and payment plans.
-Contact the Financial Aid Office – they can help!
+The college offers a variety of ways to help students pay for their tuition, including a payment plan, grants and scholarships.
+Contact the Financial Aid Office for more information on grants and scholarships— they can help!